hansknecht/ProCore/ProdSuccess.md

 - A specific toolset
 - A specific methodology
 - A specific set of deliverables
-- A specific governanace approach
+- A specific governance approach
 - A specific set or combination of stakeholders

 ## Assumptions to avoid: